Checking aircraft composite mouldings for defects

 - hybrid

-Identify eight of the following types of defect in composite mouldings:
+- Identify eight of the following types of defects in composite mouldings:

 - incomplete curing